lvanness7690/Project-2/README.md

 14. Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).
 ```

 Our application utilizes Ticketmaster's Events API.
-Our team committed to utilizing this API due to the variety of different functionalities, as well as the compelling content that it offers.
-Our main objective was to have the ability for the user to access NASA's APOD API which has a giant database of pictures related to astronomy; complete with an identifying title and brief summary of the photograph taken.
+Our team committed to utilizing this API due to the variety of different functionalities, as well as the versitile content that it offers.
+Our main objective was to have the ability for the user to access Ticketmaster's API which has a constantly evolving database of musical artists and link that together with the ability to search local cities.
+We also connected a message board for those attending each show which users can log into and post about in order to hopefully build community and bring people together with music.

 Event Connect's current components:

 ```
 • Home Page
 • Login and Registration for new and existing users
-• Date picker to traverse through NASA's APOD
+• Date and city picker to reveal upcoming shows at venues
+• Message board for users to communicate and share experiences
+•
 ```

-We initially built the HTML and then slightly formatted the CSS to have a basic interface and in conjunction with Javascript, created the functionality that allows the user to fetch, retrieve, and display the data inside NASA's APOD API.
-From there, our team established a date picker in order to grant the user the capability to display the picture of the day from the date of their choosing.
+We initially built the database and then setup the routes and user pages as a template.
+The Api was then chosen to be integrated afterwards to have a more freefrom design.
+We utilized many handlebars to form the basis for the website and handle the different pages that would be created as well as the client side input.
+Along the way we encountered multiple issues regarding MVC and had to work together and reformat the code to reflect a cleaner and more streamlined application.

 # Project Links